-You've living in a fantasy world, Randy.
+CHRIS You've living in a fantasy world, Randy.
+The World's Fair is over.

-I don't think so.
 You struggled with Tom Pepper before you killed him.
 He knocked off your hat.
 You found it, but it was missing its distinctive feather.
 A red feather.
 I found it, Chris, and it matches the red feather in a photo on your wall.
 Where's the hat, Chris?
 Is it here?
 Or did you get rid of it?